kimix389/line_version/README.md

 # Line Version
-LINE Messenger supported version with periodic data update
+Alived version of LINE with periodically data update